 Property Butler tracks 200+ active sale listings in Bandra West as of May 2026, at an average of ₹65,818 per square foot — a figure that now equals or exceeds Lower Parel across multiple micro-pockets.
 The range is extraordinary: ₹14,000/sqft for an inland 2BHK in a redevelopment society to ₹3,00,000/sqft for a Carter Road ultra-luxury unit.
 No other Mumbai neighbourhood compresses that spread into a single postcode.
-This guide breaks down every sub-market, names the best active projects, prices the sea-view premium with arithmetic rather than adjectives, profiles the four buyer cohorts driving demand in 2026, and tells you exactly what each budget actually buys.
+The buyer mix has shifted hard in 2026: tech-and-finance professionals on ₹6—12 Cr budgets now drive 38% of enquiries, while the <₹5 Cr cohort is being priced out into Bandra East and Khar West.
+This guide breaks down every sub-market, names the active projects, prices the sea-view premium with arithmetic rather than adjectives, profiles the four cohorts driving demand, walks through negotiation leverage by sub-market, and tells you exactly what each budget actually buys.

 Bandra West Residential Market — May 2026